Skip to content

 # If the regex contains capture groups, apply highlighting only

-# to the spans of those groups.
-Otherwise, fall back to the
+# to those group spans.
+Otherwise, fall back to the whole match.

 try: